yvettecook/Chitter/README.md

 * Peeps show the name of the maker and their user handle
 * You don't have to be logged in to see the peeps
 * You can only send a peep if you are logged in

+### Phase 2: Week 6 Frontman

+One of the biggest complaints from users (i.e. me) about the phase 1 deployment was that the front end doesn't *feel right*.
+So the priorities for the weekend is:

+- [ ] Skin the application (mainly css and html), recreating Twitter's somewhat prettier interface
+- [ ] Make the whole front end work with Javascript and HandlebarsJS
+- [ ] Ensure that we only serve one html from the server that will imitate the application

+It would also be kind of cool for people to be able to steal all my peeps to embed in their own website.
+So I will also:

+- [ ] Create a JSON API on the server and make the front end talk to that api